-What If the Insurance Company Delays or Doesn’t Pay?
+What if the Insurance Company Delays or Doesn’t Pay?

 If an insurance company delays or fails to pay out on your claim, you may be entitled to additional compensation.
-Such follow-up action typically requires the assistance of a lawyer.
+Such follow-up action usually requires the assistance of a lawyer.
 A typical state code for hurricane claims might involve the following requirements and consequences for insurance companies in their adjustment of home damage claims:

 - Insurance companies have 30 days to address your damages following a catastrophic hurricane

 - They then have 30 days to pay once they determine you are due money for your damages